Skip to content

 This site is generated from markdown files with mkdocs accompanied by the material theme via the gitlab CI gitlab CI

-This page lists the specific syntaxes used for this site and the site https://mee-labs.gitlab-pages.imt-atlantique.fr/
+Those pages lists the specific syntaxes used for this site and the site https://mee-labs.gitlab-pages.imt-atlantique.fr/ and explains how to generate such a site from https://gitlab.imt-atlantique.fr/

 Structure of a git repository for mkdocs + material